JonnySpruce/ml-sudoku-solver/blog/sudoko_blog_structure.md

     <img src="./images/sgdvsadam.png" height=200px title="SGD vs Adam." alt="Comparison of SGD and Adam optimisers over one epoch training with learning rates of 10 and 0.0001 respectively."/>
 </div>

 Early on in our training, we saw small improvements with Adam over SGD which led us to stick with Adam going forward.
-Eventually however, in order to better incorporate weight decay (a method of reducing overfitting), we opted to use the AdamW optimiser.
+Eventually however, in order to better incorporate weight decay (a method of reducing overfitting), we opted to use the AdamW (W standing for Weight Decay) optimiser.
+AdamW is a variant of Adam resulting from [this paper](https://arxiv.org/abs/1711.05101).
+The paper states that the way weight decay has been applied to Adam in the past was not quite right and fixes it.
+It does so by moving from Adam's implementation which alters the gradient to instead altering the model parameters directly in AdamW.

 ## More Data